arielNacamulli/BlackScholes_impliedVol/README.md

 ## Acknowledgments

-* Part of the code used was seen during the classes of Algorithms and Parallel Programming by Professor Ardagna at Politecnico di Milano
+* Part of the code used was seen during the classes of Algorithms and Parallel Computing by Professor Ardagna at Politecnico di Milano